jundalisay/spblist/content/en/social/cycles/russia.md

 A barabarian would treat such non-surrendering as an affront.
 He would then deal with it severely.
 This explains the harsh measures done by the Soviets against Ukraine.

 Instead of acting like its barbarian neighbors, Ukraine was urged on by the love of liberty and wealth which is not common in that part of the world.
-This violates the Law of Nature, leading to the probelms that afflicts those that go against Nature.
+This violates the Law of Nature, leading to the problems that afflicts those that go against Nature.

 Two solutions would've nipped the problem at the bud: